EvGen94/Calculation_spectra/README.md

 # Calculation_spectra
 Calculation series of experiments (dirty)
+Made on the fly